 The Social Security Administration is an agency of the United States Government.
-Benefits are available to individuals who have become medically disabled and are no longer able to work.
+Social Security Disability benefits are available to individuals who have become medically disabled and are no longer able to work.
 Like the retirement benefit, the amount of Social Security Disability benefit payable is based on age and earnings.
 Find out what our Columbus Social Security Disability lawyer can do to get you the benefits you’re owed.

 If you or someone you know has is now disabled we encourage you to first apply for social security benefits independently in Ohio office.
 The social security benefits application may be completed on-line by clicking here.
 This link will also provide a checklist which outlines the information you may need to complete the Disability Benefits Application and the Disability Report.
 If your Social Security Disability claim has been denied you need an experienced Columbus social security lawyer to help you through this difficult process.

 Our Columbus social security disability attorneys have successfully represented hundreds of clients from appeals through the hearing process.
-The appeal process is complicated, time-consuming and at times discouraging.
-With proper guidance and legal representation, you have the confidence of knowing that your claim is being managed by a team of professionals.
+The social security disability appeal process is complicated, time-consuming and at times discouraging.
+With proper guidance and legal representation, you have the confidence of knowing that your social security disability claim is being managed by a team of professionals.
 We are your disability lawyers in Columbus, Ohio and we will protect your rights as a disabled member of our community.

 Our Columbus Social Security lawyers and attorneys are experts in handling different types social security disability claims.
 SSD claims can be organized into four distinct categories.
 These are claims for physical disabilities, claims for mental disabilities, claims for workers over the age of 50, and claims for children’s Supplemental Security Income.
 Are You Eligible to Claim Social Security Disability?
 Call our SSI attorney today for more info.